Living on Campus

 Residence Hall Safety

 - Residence Hall Visitors.
 For the fall semester, Saint Mary’s students living on campus are free to visit each other’s rooms, but must wear a mask at all times if they are not roommates.
-Off-campus visitors will not be allowed in the residence halls.
-Each residence hall will have a clearly identified waiting area designated for others such as food delivery drivers.
+Saint Mary’s students living off campus, family members, and tri-campus students are not allowed in private residence hall spaces.
+Each residence hall has a designated public lobby where food deliveries are allowed and tri-campus students may wait for a friend.
+Chapels within the residence halls are considered private spaces, and therefore closed to visitors, tri-campus students, and Saint Mary's students living off campus.
+Certain masses are live-streamed; the schedule can be found here.

 - Kitchen Areas.
 Additional microwaves will be available for your use in the kitchen area, however, students will not be allowed to use the stoves or ovens for the time being.

 The State of Indiana continues to provide guidance to all higher education institutions on how to safely provide meal service to students.
-In addition, Notre Dame’s Campus Dining team has been working collaboratively with the Cleveland Clinic and many other public health experts to shape their standards for campus dining.
-Alternative dining spaces will be available that allow for safe physical distance, while still being able to enjoy the company of others.
+In addition, Campus Dining at Saint Mary's College is working with public health experts to shape our standards.
+Alternative dining spaces are available that allow for safe physical distance, while still being able to enjoy the company of others.
 Outside dining spaces include enhanced seating under tents outside of the Student Center and dining hall.
-There will also be seating on the verandas outside Stapleton Hall and on the back patio of Haggar College Center.
-The patio outside of the 1844 Cafe will also be available for seating.
+There is also seating on the verandas outside Stapleton Hall and on the back patio of Haggar College Center.
+The patio outside of the 1844 Cafe is also available for seating.
 More information on campus dining, hours of operation of the Dining Hall and 1844 Cafe, and much more can be found here.

 The Student Center will maintain regular hours in the morning, but will close when 1844 Cafe closes at 9 p.m.
 The tunnel connecting Le Mans Hall to the Student Center will close when the Student Center closes.